AliceOrwell/TSW-Guides/Preparing for Nightmare Raids.md

 Setting up EffectsUI
 -------

-For the lazy setup grab a copy of Alice Orwell's EffectsUI settings.
+For the lazy setup grab a copy of Alice Orwell's [EffectsUI Settings](EffectsUI%20Settings.txt).
 However, if you'd rather only add the stuff of interest, here are some of the basic strings you may need.

 **New York**